awsdocs/amazon-kendra-developer-guide/doc_source/data-source-sharepoint.md

 If you use SharePoint Online, you only need to provide your user name and password in your secret\.

-If you use SharePoint Server, in addtion to your user name and password, you need to provide the server domain name\.
+If you use SharePoint Server, in addition to your user name and password, you need to provide the server domain name\.
 The server domain name is the NetBIOS name in your active directory provider\.

 If you use SharePoint Server and need to convert your access control list \(ACL\) to email format for filtering on user context, you need to provide the LDAP server URL and LDAP search base, or use the directory domain override\.
 The LDAP server URL is the full domain name and the port number\.
 For example, 'ldap://example\.com:389'\.
 The LDAP search base are the domain controllers 'example' and 'com'\.
 The directory domain override allows you to use the email domain instead of using LDAP server URL and LDAP search base\.
 For example, the email domain for 'username@example\.com' is 'example\.com'\.
 You can use this override if you are not concerned about validating your domain and simply want to use your email domain\.